 Since 5 of Wands is purgative in nature, we know that it is a precursor to change, where change is needed in ones spiritual, emotional, and mental processes.
 Therefore, the "inner fire" of Spirit is bringing change in life by unconsciously changing our direction of life motion with a swift surge of agitating energy to adjust the "small ego" and/or self-conscious identity.
-This new path is shown on the Night Sun Tarot, as the Leo caped, sacred geometry tattooed individual, using a serpentine wands as a walking stick, is confronted by a path outlined by 4 serpentine wands, who seem to be in "striking position".
+This new path is shown on the Night Sun Tarot, as the Leo caped, sacred- geometry- tattooed individual, using a serpentine wands as a walking stick, is confronted by a path outlined by 4 serpentine wands, that seem to be in "striking position".
 For a moment this may frustrate the individual who consciously wants things to go their way, but with realization, soon the conflict will become an agreement to adapt to change.
 The only real oppression here is from one's lack of self-knowledge and ignorance of life's changeable nature.
 This card may sound devastating but it really is more of a pinch on the ear to get us to turn our head and if we observe the new perspective willingly, we'll be rewarded with a greater self-awareness and a less agitated life.
 Of course, if it falls next to a 5 of Swords- Defeat, or 5 of Disks- Worry than the 5 of Wands-Strife becomes more ominous and demands that immediate action be taken before greater health problems ensue.

 The individual depicted on the Night Sun Tarot, is covered in the reds of Geburah, the Red Sephiroth, he is on a journey in a fiery land.
 In Qabalah, the 5 of Wands is often called the "masters journey card", since there is much resistance from the animal mind to face what it deems uncomfortable and/or risky.
-Only the power of the "Inner Will", can drive one forward into the Occult- now.
+Only the power of the "Inner Will", can drive one forward now.